BruceWind/OperatingImageBypassJavaHeap/README.md

 - [x]  resize jpeg

 - [x] compress  png          (2018.04.10)
-    > - [ ] provide other algrithm about compression, may intererence `optipng` which has been used in most services or applications.
+    > - [ ] provide other algrithm about compression, may introduce `optipng` which has been used in most services or applications.
 - [ ]  rotate  png
 - [ ]  resize png